 Student's Guide to the Career & Co-op Center

 The staff of the Career Services & Cooperative Education Center help students develop the understanding and skills needed to make informed choices throughout their careers.
-We firmly believe that students who use our services from the beginning of their academic experience - freshman year is not too early - will gain a competitive edge in the employment marketplace.
+We firmly believe that students who use our services from the beginning of their academic experience (the first year in college is not too early) will gain a competitive edge in the employment marketplace.
 Over time, they will learn how their particular abilities, interests and values fit into the world of work.
 This knowledge, along with well-developed job search tools and skills, will help UMass Lowell graduates secure enjoyable and meaningful career opportunities throughout their lifetime.
 Following are the services we provide.

 Career Resource Library - 328 Southwick: A variety of career-related books, trade journals and directories are available in our office.
-Videos and handouts in the office help students prepare effectively for interviews, job fairs, networking and the job search.
+Videos and handouts in the office help students prepare effectively for interviews, job fairs, applying to grad school, networking and the job search.

 The Myers-Briggs Type Indicator is a personality preference assessment tool that may help you identify work environments that would compliment your personality.

 Career Development Workshops: Professional staff members offer interactive workshops throughout the academic year.
-These sessions are marketed through the Career & Co-op Center website.
-Typically they focus on job search tools such as:
+These sessions are marketed throughout campus and via the Career & Co-op Center website.
+Workshop schedules often include the following: